 When working correctly, the L1-L5 facet joints in the lower spine work with the spinal discs to absorb shock and allow for smooth motion.
 But with age, the joint fluid and cartilage can dry out and become brittle.
 Years of everyday motion, injuries and carrying extra weight can wear out the joint linings, causing painful inflammation usually diagnosed as either osteoarthritis or lumbar facet disease.
 Symptoms of problematic lumbar facet joints include:

 - Local back pain

-- Trouble standing up straight or poor posture
+- Trouble walking or standing up straight

 - Back stiffness and soreness causing a loss of flexibility